 Table 3 (Cont.)
 Data OpenCode Labeling Open Coding Initial Conceptualization Open Coding Core Conceptual Discourse Intended Group II: Gf2 "After I came out, I had no money or anything, but my boss appreciated me and I learned a lot.
 The money I later started my own business was all saved bit by bit by myself.
 No one helped me, and no one even thought I was successful" Gd2 "When I started my business after graduation, it was money given to me by my family.
 When I lost money, no one said anything, but I felt that I was despising myself.
 Later I thought about it, and I should have lost money, because I had a good understanding of the world from the very beginning.
 Deviation" Ge1 "My clients after graduation were all friends of my relatives or parents, which allowed me to earn my first pot of gold" Gh1 "I worked for a big company doing nail materials for a year.
 This job was because my father was a big customer of their company, so he gave me a one-year contract.
 After the work was completed, I went back to inherit the family business, which is now a company.
 Deputy director, and my dad opened a company for me alone worked for a big company doing nail materials for a year.
 This job was because my father was a big customer of their company, so he gave me a one-year contract.
 After the work was completed, I went back to inherit the family business, which is now a company.
 Deputy director, and my dad opened a company for me alone" Gi1 "My family background was not very good before, but later I was admitted to a good school and received a scholarship to study abroad.
 Now my monthly income is around 20,000, which is not much, but I also spend less and can still save a lot" Gj1 "My family was very poor, my parents passed away, and I grew up with my grandparents.
-They used to say that my task was to study abroad.
-Now my monthly income is around 20,000, which is not much, but I also spend less and can still save a lot" Gj4 "Although my parents who studied abroad before were college teachers, it was very difficult, and my parents spent a lot of money.
-They like to travel abroad, so supportin Social wealth (G16Underlying quality: Perseverance?G17 Capital support; social relationship support; G18 Comprehensive support; G19 Underlying quality: frugal; G20 Born at the bottom; Protected by the middle; G21 Starting point of development) 2.Social wealth: economic capital, etc Social stratification and income distribution: financial distribution, income structure, expenditure strategy, etc
+They used to say that my task was to study abroad and ont worry about anything else.
+In fact, I feel sorry for them.
+Although I got into a good school, I took a loan and still have debts.
+And I know that I am not right.
+I spend too much money.
+My job is not very good now and my salary is not very good.
+It's too low and I don't really wan Social wealth (G16Underlying quality: Perseverance?G17 Capital support; social relationship support; G18 Comprehensive support; G19 Underlying quality: frugal; G20 Born at the bottom; Protected by the middle; G21 Starting point of development) 2.Social wealth: economic capital, etc Social stratification and income distribution: financial distribution, income structure, expenditure strategy, etc